squid-cache/squid-cache.github.io/GitHints.rst

 $ git diff --exit-code origin/support-foobar || echo 'Start panicking!'
 }}}
  5. When comfortable, publish your squashed changes, permanently deleting the old feature branch commits:{{{#!shell
 $ git push # will fail, giving you the last change to check its intended destination before you add --force }}}

+== Rebase your feature branch to be in sync with the current upstream master ==

+/!\ These commands rewrite branch history.
+Rewriting history may mess up or even permanently destroy your work!
+Consider pushing all changes to your !GitHub repository ''before'' rebasing your local tree.

+{i} If you need to both rebase and squash your feature branch, you may use the interactive rebase command shown below and replace the default "pick" with "squash" commands there.
+Doing two things at once is faster when things go smoothly, but it is more difficult to discover and fix problems.
+Also, rebasing an already [[#Squash_all_the_feature_branch_changes_into_a_single_commit|squashed]]  branch may reduce the number of conflicts but may also create more complex conflicts.
+Pick your poison.

+ 1. Make sure your upstream master is up to date:{{{#!shell
+$ git fetch upstream master
+}}}
+ 2. Start the interactive rebase process.
+The command below should start your editor so that you can tell git what to do with each of the listed commits.
+The default "pick" action works well for simple cases.{{{#!shell
+$ git rebase --interactive upstream/master
+}}}
+ 3. When comfortable, publish your rebased feature branch, permanently deleting the old feature branch commits:{{{#!shell
+$ git push # will fail, giving you the last change to check its intended destination before you add --force }}}